seroperson/zio-http-pac4j/README.md

 This library provides [pac4j][1] integration for [zio-http][2].
 It allows you to easily implement authorization, authentication mechanisms to secure your web service.
-Resulting API appears to be a little "javish", but still it's better than nothing.
+As `pac4j` is a Java library and it's hard to hide all Java APIs, be ready to interact with some "javish" leftovers.

 This repository is managed using [jj][9] (jujutsu) VCS.